What content strategy and technology will leading brands use in 2024?

 A contrasting message of success and failure on a window.

-This article offers seven unique brand extensions that worked, and a few that failed, along with explanations to why they succeeded or not.
-Let’s make sure your extension flies instead of flops.
+This article offers seven unique brand extension examples that worked, and a few that failed, along with explanations to why they succeeded or not.
+Let’s make sure your extension flies instead of flops by understanding effective brand extension strategies.

 What are brand extensions?

 A brand extension, or brand stretching, is when a known brand uses its name to transfer its products to a new industry or transform a product in a unique way.
-This strategy is high risk, high reward, though a strong enough brand image can keep the risk in check.
+A strong parent brand can leverage its existing market recognition and customer loyalty to successfully introduce new products, attracting consumers’ trust and familiarity.
+This strategy, often referred to as a brand extension strategy, is high risk, high reward, though a strong enough brand image can keep the risk in check.

 A large number '2x' with a brand factoid.